Ultimate Guide To Famous Landmarks and Attractions in Germany

 3. Berlin Cathedral

-Berlin Cathedral is the largest and most impressive church in Berlin.
+Berlin Cathedral is an iconic landmark in Germany that’s the largest and most impressive church in Berlin.
 It was built at the start of the 20th century as a symbol imperial power of Germany.
 It’s dubbed the “gateway” to Museum Island.

 The cathedral is a four story edifice with a massive central dome in green and matching domed twin towers.
 In style, it’s Neo-Renaissance with some Neo-Baroque elements.